varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

-The interface between your VMOD and the VCL compiler ("VCC") and the VCL runtime ("VRT") is defined in the vmod.vcc file which a python script called "vmodtool.py" turns into thaumaturgically challenged C data structures that does all the hard work.
+The interface between your VMOD and the VCL compiler ("VCC") and the VCL runtime ("VRT") is defined in the vmod.vcc file which a python script called "vmodtool.py" turns into thaumaturgically challenged C data structures that do all the hard work.

 The std VMODs vmod.vcc file looks somewhat like this::